 If you are looking for a guide to learn how to clean walls with flat paint, then you are in the right place.
-We created this post to make this task more comfortable for you; we will try to teach you how to clean your walls in four simple steps.
+We created this post to make this task more comfortable for you; we will teach you how to clean walls in four simple steps.

-The walls can be easily cleaned, but you have to know how to do it, since depending on your painting or coating, one or the other method is recommended.
+The walls can be easily cleaned, but you have to know how to do it.
+Depending on your painting or coating, you will need to use different methods to clean it.

-Flat paint has the great advantage that it can be easily washed.
+Flat paint has a great advantage since it can be easily washed.
 In other words, the cleaning process will be very simple and effective.
 In a short time, you will be able to revive its appearance to look freshly painted and without any mark.

 Next, we are going to teach you how to prepare yourself to perform this task correctly.
-We know that nobody likes to wait and that is why we decided to simplify everything in four easy steps.
-Let’s not waste any more time; let’s continue with this guide!
+We know that nobody likes to wait, and that is why we decided to simplify everything in this step-by-step guide.
+Let’s not waste any more time, and keep on reading to learn more.

 4 Easy Steps to Learn How to Clean Walls With Flat Paint